lacuna-exe/docs/docs/regex-examples.md

 # Regex's

-Things in the bot that currently accept regex
+Things in the bot that currently accept regex.
 * Flows - Action (4- Regex Match)
 * Regex Filters - Used to filter messages in the counting channel- specifcally for modules that repost the message.